Ksyu22/llm-zoomcamp/03-vector-search/README.md

 1. **Embeddings**:
     - Vector representation of text (other types of data).
 It's a way to translate textual representation into numerical one and allows to use this data with ML/DL algorithms.
+    - Can be created with different embeddings model(word, sentence, document,...)

 2. **Vector DataBase**:
     - Indexes and stores embeddings in a very optimal way which permits a very effective search
-    - Allows perform similarity search btwn elements
+    - Allows to perform similarity search btwn elements
     - Can support LLMs with additional and easily available knowledge that LLMs might lack

-  2.1. **Vector DataBase Search**:

-  2.2. **Creating and Indexing Embeddings**:
-    - Explanation of embeddings and their role in representing text as vectors.
-    - Methods for generating embeddings using various techniques (e.g., Word2Vec, BERT, etc.).
-    - Process of indexing embeddings to enable efficient search and retrieval.
+  ***Indexing Embeddings***:
+      Index our documents or some fields with embeddings and after perform query with vector representation for search.

+  ***Vector DataBase Search***:
+      Vector embedding search permits to improve search relevance because it captures semantic meaning, which is not available with usual keyword search.

 3. **Offline Evaluation of Retrieval**:
     - Methods for evaluating the effectiveness of retrieval systems.